11 Top Things To Do in Indiana Dunes During Your Next Visit

 Pick up any park maps you may need, or ask for suggestions about any must-see spots for the time of your visit.

-They do have a couple of short films teaching about various aspects of the park if you’re lucky enough to catch a clip.
+They do have a couple of short films to teach you about various aspects of the park if you’re lucky enough to catch a clip.

 Also, remember to get your National Parks stamp while you’re there!